flutter/website/src/platform-channels.md

 }
 ```

-Next, we invoke a method on the method channel, specifying the concrete method
+Next, invoke a method on the method channel, specifying the concrete method
 to call via the String identifier `getBatteryLevel`.
-The call may fail -- for
+The call may fail&mdash;for
 example if the platform does not support the platform API (such as when running
-in a simulator), so we wrap the `invokeMethod` call in a try-catch statement.
+in a simulator), so wrap the `invokeMethod` call in a try-catch statement.

-We use the returned result to update our user interface state in `_batteryLevel`
+Use the returned result to update the user interface state in `_batteryLevel`
 inside `setState`.

 <!-- skip -->